CODE[X]Books

 notions of subjectivity must be understood in

-ever wondered what the 'New' in New Media Studies
+wondered what the 'New' in New Media Studies might

-like, you'll find a compelling example in this
+actually look like, you'll find a compelling example

 RYAN SCHNEIDER